 FilterVCF

-Filters VCF files by position or other attributes.
-Filtering by optional fields (such as allele frequency) require VCF files generated by CallVariants.
+Filters VCF files by position, variant type, or quality attributes.
+Supports BED-file region restriction, indel left-alignment/normalization, genotype filtering, multi-allelic splitting, and multithreaded processing.
+Filtering by optional quality fields requires VCF files generated by CallVariants.

 Basic Usage